-Reviewing Workers’ Compensation - by Gail Findlay
+Reviewing Workers’ Compensation

 Each state and territory has their own version of Workers’ Compensation, resulting in a mix of models that promotes confusion, rather than clarity.
 Whilst Workers’ Compensation is designed to assist employees to return to work following a workplace injury, Australia’s states and territories differ in their approaches.
 With little published evidence of quality outcomes for these various approaches, many voices have called for a more unified approach to Workers’ Compensation, resulting in a number of relevant reviews.